Connect with a certified trainer for free

 You can return to play when you have recovered full range of motion and strength in the arm and have no more pain.
 If non-operative treatments are successful, recovery can take four to six weeks.
 If you require surgery, you may need at least three to four months to fully recover.

-Ask your physical therapist if there are changes you can make to your throwing or swinging techniques that may help you prevent lateral epicondylitis from reoccurring in the future.
-Correcting improper techniques or mechanics can help you avoid further damage to the arm.
+Ask your physical therapist if there are changes you can make to your throwing or swinging techniques that may help you prevent tennis elbow from recurring in the future.
+Correcting improper techniques or mechanics can help you avoid further arm damage and reduce the risk of repetitive strain injury.

 GET BACK TO WHAT YOU LOVE.
 FASTER